iandhar7/Credit_risk_classification/README.md

 A summary: Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning.

-# Result
-Machine Learning Model :

-Accuracy: 99%
-Precision: 92%
-Recall: 97%

-Overview of the Analysis: The purpose of this analysis was to evaluate a machine learning model's effectiveness in predicting binary outcomes.
+# Overview of the Analysis:

+The purpose of this analysis was to evaluate a machine learning model's effectiveness in predicting binary outcomes.
 Specifically, we aimed to assess key performance metrics, including accuracy, precision, and recall, to determine the model's suitability for the company's needs.

-The Results:
+# The Results:

 Accuracy Score: 0.99